TatuLund/vaadin-create23/README.md

     - Use UI Unit Testing for verifying various concurrent user actions scenarios
     - Verify the most important parts with end to end tests using TestBench
     - Include few Screenshot tests to verify visuals

+### Accessibility

+Vaadin 8 is not fully upto date with modern accessibility, but with some relatively simple workarounds acceptable accessibility can be still achieved and those are being demonstrated in this application.

 - Accessiblility
     - In most of the views some additional attributes are set for better accessibility
     - In StatsView Charts are having role "figure" and "aria-label" set for audible version of data